The Young Victoria | 2009

 During the 19th century it was enlarged, finally to become the official royal palace of the British monarch, as it remains.

 You can visit the State Rooms, which are, not surprisingly, lavishly endowed with royal treasures: paintings, sculpture, porcelain, and some of the finest English and French furniture.
 The tour ends with a walk along the south side of the garden, with rare views of the West Front of the Palace.

 The coronation, in ‘Westminster Abbey’, is Lincoln Cathedral, as it was for The Da Vinci Code.
 No unsound theology this time.
 The Cathedral simply happens to look more like Westminster Abbey would have done in 1837, before becoming cluttered with tombs, statues and memorials of the great and good.

-The gardens, where Melbourne finally acknowledges the qualities of his rival, Albert, and advises the Queen, are at Hampton Court, East Molesey in Surrey.
-The gardens were also featured in Terrence Malick’s The New World.
+The gardens, where Melbourne finally acknowledges the qualities of his rival, Albert, and advises the Queen, are at Hampton Court Palace, East Molesey in Surrey.
+The gardens were also featured in Terrence Malick’s The New World and in The Theory Of Everything, with Eddie Redmayne as Professor Stephen Hawking.
 Not often seen on screen, Hampton Court Palace’s most famous screen ‘appearance’, as the backdrop to Fred Zinnemann’s Oscar-winning A Man For All Seasons, was nothing more than a set.